When Would You File a 3rd Party Claim in Workplace Injury?

 Many workplace accidents involve shared liability between two or more parties.
 When someone other than your employer plays a role in what happened to you, explore your rights to a third-party lawsuit.
 You might be able to file a personal injury claim against a negligent property owner, product manufacturer, coworker, driver, government body, pet owner, and/or other parties in addition to seeking a remedy through the Alabama workers’ comp system.
 The following situations are some examples when you might file a third-party claim:

 - You suffer injuries or illnesses because of dangerous premises, such as a building containing asbestos.
 The owner of the property where you worked could face third-party liability.

 - A distracted driver strikes you while you’re working in construction on the roadway.
 You could file a claim against the individual driver for negligence on top of a workers’ compensation claim.

 - A transformer explodes because of a defective part while you’re working on it, causing serious burn injuries.
 You could have the right to compensation through a product liability claim against the manufacturer of the transformer.

 If someone other than your employer caused or contributed to your injuries, consider filing a third-party claim.
 While a workers’ compensation agreement could cover two-thirds of your lost wages, a personal injury lawsuit could reimburse all of your lost wages – both past and future.
 A third-party claim could also end in awards for pain and suffering, loss of consortium, and many other damages workers’ comp doesn’t cover.
-Always talk to an attorney about your right to a third-party lawsuit after a work-related illness in Alabama.
+Always talk to a Birmingham workplace accident lawyer about your right to a third-party lawsuit after a work-related illness in Alabama.

 Contact our Birmingham personal injury lawyers today.